 - Members can ask specific questions on any astronomy-related topic and have them answered either directly, in the bimonthly newsletter or at a future general meeting.
 This is typically via the society email group, e-Scorpius, or simply in person.

 - Astronomy can be real fun, and enjoying it with friends can make it really special.

 Be part of the Society, join online!
 Or fill-out and return an application form located here.

 In addition to the annual fees below, there is a $30 joining fee for new members to help cover name badges and administration costs.

 We also offer a 5 year membership for the price of 4.

-Current Society members can renew their membership online.
+Current Society members can renew their membership online (you will receive a renewal link by email).
 Remember to renew before April 1st – after that date, your membership lapses and you will have to pay the joining fee to renew.